nexusformat/definitions/manual/source/applying-nexus.rst

 As an example, consider the monochromator.
 You may wish to store: the wavelength, the d-value of the reflection used, the type of the monochromator and its angle towards the incoming beam.
 The reference manual tells you that NXcrystal is the right base class to use.
 Suitable fields for your parameters can be found in there to.
-After adding them to the basic NeXus file the file looks like in figure :ref:`FigShellMono`
+After adding them to the basic NeXus file, the file looks like in the next figure:

 .. compound::